 Ahead of her, Zeta lowered itself to the ground and rolled up slowly to the group, the flames that remained on the highway reflected off of its plum coloured armour and gave it a wicked and hellish look.
 The fans inside its arms started to spin loudly, exhausting the hot air that accumulated inside the robot’s body during its last attack.
 It stopped in front of the Mobians.
 “AUTHORITIES -bzzt- HAVE BEEN -bzzt- CONTACTED,” Zeta boomed, its computerized voice continuing to stutter.
 It bent forward and its remaining green eye trained its focus onto her.
 “YOU ARE TO -bzzt- REMAIN HERE AND -bzzt- -crackle- AWAIT TRANSPORT BACK TO -bzzt- ROBOTNIK HQ.”

-Green XIII, the strange golem who spoke like an eloquent nobleman.
-Beneath his fearsome, rocky exterior lay a kind and chivalrous spirit that she appreciated, especially when things got tough during their escape in the elevators.
+Green XIII, the strange, but spirited golem.
+Beneath her fearsome, rocky exterior lay a kind and gentle spirit that she appreciated, especially when things got tough during their escape in the elevators.